typhona/helper_Functions/README.md

 # helper_Functions
-Repository for my custom helper functions for web development*.
+Repository for my helper functions for web development*.

 *Pre installed patented SHABLAKA!(Its just simple magic and wizardry.)